-This tournaments series has the biggest rewards and the biggest cash pool prize.
+This tournament series has the biggest rewards and the biggest cash pool prize.

-Qualifying for the Championship seasons is an arduous task and only the biggest teams and Fortnite stars qualify for the finals.
+Qualifying for the Championship seasons is arduous, and only the biggest teams and Fortnite stars qualify for the finals.

-Overall, Fortnite is a relatively light game and does not require an extraordinary PC hardware in order to run it.
+Overall, Fortnite is a relatively light game and does not require extraordinary PC hardware to run it.
 Therefore, your PC Build for Fortnite DOES NOT have to be expensive.

-The game, like most online eSports games out there, has intentionally been designed to be light on demand so that it can appeal to a majority of gamers.
+Like most online eSports games out there, the game has intentionally been designed to be light on demand so that it can appeal to most gamers.

-This is in part thanks to the extensive graphics settings which caters to both who play on budget PCs as well as to those who play on high end gaming rigs.
+This is in part thanks to the extensive graphics settings, which cater to both those who play on budget PCs and those who play on high-end gaming rigs.

 As such, there is a huge difference between the minimum and the recommended requirements for the game.
-The minimum requirements would appeal to budget gamers, whereas the recommended requirements appeals to those who have a high end system.
+The minimum requirements would appeal to budget gamers, whereas the recommended requirements appeal to those who have a high-end system.

-But as far as running the game and enjoying it on respectable frame rates goes, a low to low-mid range gaming PC can suffice.
+But as far as running the game and enjoying it on respectable frame rates, a low to low-mid-range gaming PC can suffice.

-In the following text we will review what the official system requirements for Fortnite PC Build are and then breakdown the recommendations/benchmarks for each component.
+In the following text, I will review the official system requirements for Fortnite PC Build and then break down the recommendations/benchmarks for each component.